Care Instructions

 I'll help you get started with the right care!

-At Casa Botanica, we grow every plant with love – and they deserve that same attention in your home.
-As a plant lover, I'm sharing my personal care tips here.
-This way, every plant can shine in your home, from tropical Monstera to a truly rare eye-catcher!
+At Casa Botanica, we grow every plant with love—and they deserve that same care in your home.
+As a plant lover, I’m sharing my personal care tips here.
+That way, every plant in your home can thrive, from tropical Monstera to rare showstoppers!

 Aeschynanthus

-This beauty deserves a bright spot, but preferably out of direct sunlight.
-I water her as soon as the top of the potting mix feels dry – she doesn't like wet feet.
-She blooms beautifully in high humidity, so a nice spot in the bathroom or with a humidifier works wonders.
-She thrives at 18 to 24 degrees Celsius.
-A little plant food once a month during the growing season and she'll be completely happy.
-She rarely loses leaves, only when it's time to shed old ones.
+This beauty deserves a spot in the light, but preferably not in direct sunlight.
+I water her as soon as the top of the potting soil feels dry—she doesn’t like wet feet.
+She blooms beautifully when the humidity is high, so a nice spot in the bathroom or near a humidifier works wonders.
+She feels most comfortable at 18 to 24 degrees.
+A little plant food once a month during the growing season and she’s perfectly happy.
+She rarely loses leaves, only when it’s time to shed old ones.

 Aglaonema

-This is such a rewarding plant, highly recommended for places with softer light.
-It's undemanding and stays beautiful if you keep the potting soil slightly moist.
+This is such a rewarding plant—I highly recommend it for spots where the light is a bit softer.
+It’s low-maintenance and stays healthy as long as you keep the potting soil slightly moist.
 It likes a bit of humidity—not tropical, but pleasant.
-Around 20 degrees Celsius is ideal.
-A little fertilizer once a month helps it stay plump.
-It sometimes drops a few leaves as it adjusts to a new location, but otherwise, it's incredibly stable.
+Around 20 degrees is ideal for it.
+A little fertilizer once a month helps it stay nice and full.
+Sometimes it drops a few leaves when it has to get used to a new spot, but otherwise it’s super stable.

 Alocasia

-Alocasias are my personal favorite—so expressive!
-Place them in a spot with plenty of indirect light and keep the soil nice and moist, but without letting it get too wet.
-They thrive in high humidity, so they're ideal for those who love tropical vibes.
-Temperatures between 20 and 27 degrees Celsius (68 and 79 degrees Fahrenheit) really bring them to life.
-During the growing season, I give them a little fertilizer every two weeks.
-They may lose some leaves in winter, which is normal—they'll make a beautiful comeback in spring.
+Alocasias are my personal favorite—they’re so expressive!
+Place her in a spot with plenty of indirect light and keep her soil nice and moist, but without letting it get too wet.
+She loves high humidity, so she’s perfect for fans of tropical vibes.
+She really comes to life at temperatures between 20 and 27 degrees.
+During the growing season, I give her a little fertilizer every two weeks.
+In the winter, she may lose some leaves, which is normal—she’ll make a beautiful comeback in the spring.

 Amydrium

-Amydrium is such an elegant climber with beautifully split leaves.
-It thrives in a bright spot out of direct sunlight.
-I keep its soil slightly moist—never too wet.
-It appreciates high humidity, especially during the winter months.
-It thrives between 18 and 28 degrees Celsius.
+Amydrium is such an elegant climber with beautifully lobed leaves.
+It thrives in a bright spot without direct sunlight.
+I keep the soil slightly moist—never too wet.
+It really appreciates high humidity, especially during the winter months.
+It feels completely at home between 18 and 28 degrees.
 A monthly feeding helps it grow and shine.
-It sometimes sheds leaves if it gets too dry, so keep it well-ventilated.
+Sometimes it sheds a few leaves if it gets too dry, so keep checking on it.

 Alpinia

 An exotic beauty!
-Alpinia loves a bright spot, preferably with some morning sun.
-She's thirsty, so I water her regularly to keep the soil moist.
-She thrives in warmth and high humidity – perfect for a bright bathroom or conservatory.
-Temperatures of 18 to 28 degrees Celsius are ideal.
+Alpinia thrives in a bright spot, preferably with some morning sun.
+It needs plenty of water, so I water it regularly to keep the soil moist.
+It loves warmth and high humidity—perfect for a bright bathroom or sunroom.
+Temperatures between 18 and 28 degrees are ideal.
 A little fertilizer once a month is sufficient.
-She stays beautiful all year round with proper care.
+It stays beautiful all year round if you take good care of it.

 Anthurium

 Anthuriums are real eye-catchers with their glossy leaves.
-They like plenty of light, but not direct sunlight.
-I water them as soon as the top of the potting mix feels dry.
-They thrive in high humidity and a temperature between 18 and 26 degrees Celsius.
-During the growing season, I feed them every two weeks.
-They rarely lose leaves, except occasionally for an old leaf that makes way for new ones.
+They love plenty of light, but not direct sunlight.
+I water them as soon as the top of the potting soil feels dry.
+They thrive in high humidity and temperatures between 18 and 26 degrees.
+During the growing season, I fertilize them every two weeks.
+They rarely lose leaves, except for the occasional old leaf that makes way for a new one.

 Begonia

-Begonias have character!
-They prefer a bright spot, out of direct sunlight.
-I keep the soil moist, but ensure good drainage.
-They thrive in pleasant humidity and temperatures around 20 degrees Celsius.
-Monthly feeding ensures abundant blooms or beautiful foliage, depending on the variety.
+Begonias have real character!
+They prefer a bright spot, but not in direct sunlight.
+I keep the soil moist, but make sure the water drains well.
+They thrive in moderate humidity and temperatures around 20 degrees.
+Monthly fertilization promotes abundant blooms or lush foliage, depending on the variety.
 In cold or dry conditions, they may lose some leaves, but they recover quickly.

 Calathea

-Calatheas are the divas among plants – delicate, yet beautiful.
-They love shady spots with high humidity.
-Their soil should always be slightly moist, but not too wet.
-They thrive in temperatures between 18 and 26 degrees Celsius.
-Feeding them every two weeks during the growing season helps them stay healthy.
+Calatheas are the divas of the plant world—delicate but stunning.
+They thrive in shady spots with high humidity.
+Their soil should always be slightly moist, without becoming waterlogged.
+They do best at temperatures between 18 and 26 degrees.
+A little fertilizer every two weeks during the growing season helps them stay healthy.
 If the air is too dry, their leaves will quickly droop or develop brown edges.

 Christia

-Christia has such remarkable leaves!
+Christia has such a unique leaf!
 She loves bright, indirect light and consistently moist potting soil.
 Average humidity is sufficient, but she appreciates a little extra care during dry spells.
-She thrives at temperatures around 20 degrees Celsius.
-Feed her monthly, and she'll continue to grow steadily.
-Sometimes she'll drop some leaves if things aren't quite to her liking.
+She thrives at around 20 degrees.
+Give her some fertilizer once a month, and she’ll keep growing steadily.
+Sometimes she drops a few leaves if she’s not entirely happy.

 Cissus

-Cissus is a climber with a soft appearance.
+Cissus is a climbing plant with a delicate appearance.
 It prefers bright, indirect light and requires slightly moist potting soil.
-Average humidity is ideal, and temperatures between 18 and 28 degrees Celsius are ideal.
-A little fertilizer once a month is beneficial.
-It sometimes sheds some leaves, especially when changing its location.
+Humidity should be moderate, and temperatures between 18 and 28 degrees are ideal.
+A small amount of fertilizer once a month will help it thrive.
+It may shed a few leaves, especially when moved to a new location.

 Colocasia

-Colocasia is a spectacular plant with large leaves – almost dramatically beautiful.
-It loves plenty of light, and can even tolerate some sun.
-I keep the soil moist, as it's quite thirsty.
-It appreciates high humidity and a warm environment between 20 and 28 degrees Celsius.
-A little fertilizer every month keeps it vigorous.
-It may lose its leaves in winter – that's part of its dormant period.
+Colocasia is a spectacular plant with large leaves—almost dramatically beautiful.
+It loves plenty of light and can even tolerate some sun.
+I keep the potting soil well-moistened; it’s quite thirsty.
+It thrives in high humidity and a warm environment between 20 and 28 degrees.
+A little fertilizer each month keeps it vigorous.
+In winter, it may lose its leaves—that’s part of its dormant period.

 Discorea

-This unique climber grows from a tuber and requires little water.
-It prefers a bright spot out of direct sunlight.
-Let the soil dry thoroughly between waterings.
-It thrives in low humidity and temperatures around 20 degrees Celsius.
-A little occasional feeding is sufficient.
-It does lose its leaves during the dormant period, but that's normal.
+This unique climbing plant grows from a tuber and requires very little water.
+It prefers a bright spot without direct sunlight.
+I let the soil dry out completely between waterings.
+It thrives in low humidity and temperatures around 20 degrees.
+A little fertilizer every now and then is sufficient.
+During its dormant period, it loses its leaves, but that’s just part of the process.

 Dischidia

-Dischidia is a lovely hanging plant with a unique appearance.
+Dischidia is a charming hanging plant with a unique appearance.
 It prefers a bright spot, but not direct sunlight.
-The soil can dry out a bit – I water sparingly.
-It doesn't require high humidity and thrives in temperatures between 18 and 28 degrees Celsius.
-Monthly feeding is sufficient.
-It rarely loses its leaves.
+The soil can dry out a bit—I water it sparingly.
+It doesn’t have high humidity requirements and thrives at temperatures between 18 and 28 degrees.
+Monthly fertilization is sufficient.
+It rarely drops leaves.

 Dregea

-A climbing plant with soft leaves and a subtle appearance.
-It thrives in a bright spot out of direct sunlight.
-I water it regularly in small amounts and keep the soil slightly moist.
+A climbing plant with soft leaves and a delicate appearance.
+It thrives in a bright spot without direct sunlight.
+I water it regularly with small amounts of water and keep the soil slightly moist.
 Average humidity is fine.
-It grows steadily between 18 and 26 degrees Celsius.
-A little fertilizer once a month helps it stay strong.
-It sometimes sheds leaves, especially when moved.
+It grows steadily at temperatures between 18 and 26 degrees.
+A little fertilizer each month helps it stay strong.
+It sometimes drops leaves, especially when moved to a new location.

 Epipremnum

-A classic that always thrives.
-Epipremnum thrives in low to high light, as long as it's indirect.
-I keep the potting soil slightly moist, but let the topsoil dry out.
-It has low humidity requirements and thrives in temperatures between 18 and 28 degrees Celsius.
-A monthly fertilizer is ideal.
-It sometimes loses leaves during drought or stress.
+A classic that always does well.
+Epipremnum thrives in light ranging from low to high, as long as it’s indirect.
+I keep the potting soil slightly moist, but let the top layer dry out.
+It has few requirements in terms of humidity and grows well at temperatures between 18 and 28 degrees.
+A monthly dose of fertilizer is perfect.
+It sometimes loses leaves during dry spells or when stressed.

 Geogenanthus

-A plant with beautiful dark leaves that prefers softer light.
+A plant with beautiful dark foliage that prefers softer light.
 I keep the soil moist and maintain high humidity.
-Temperatures around 20 degrees Celsius are ideal.
-Monthly feeding is sufficient.
-If it gets too dry, it will drop leaves, so keep an eye on it.
+Temperatures around 20 degrees are perfect.
+Monthly fertilization is sufficient.
+If it gets too dry, it will drop its leaves, so be sure to check on it regularly.

 Homalomena

-A quiet force – Homalomena is strong and beautiful.
-She loves a spot with low to medium light and evenly moist potting soil.
-She appreciates high humidity and thrives at temperatures between 18 and 26 degrees Celsius.
-A little fertilizer once a month is sufficient.
-She sometimes drops some leaves as a sign, but she recovers quickly.
+A quiet strength – Homalomena is strong and beautiful.
+It thrives in a spot with low to moderate light and evenly moist potting soil.
+It prefers high humidity and does best at temperatures between 18 and 26 degrees.
+A small amount of fertilizer once a month is sufficient.
+Occasionally, it may drop a few leaves as a warning sign, but it recovers quickly.

 Hoya

-Hoyas are strong, flowering hanging plants.
-They love plenty of light, even some sun.
-I let the potting soil dry out thoroughly between waterings—better too dry than too wet.
-They thrive in lower humidity and thrive in temperatures between 18 and 28 degrees Celsius.
-A sparing feeding is sufficient.
-They rarely lose their leaves.
+Hoya plants are hardy, flowering trailing plants.
+They thrive in bright light and even enjoy some direct sunlight.
+I let the potting soil dry out completely between waterings—it’s better to keep them on the dry side than too wet.
+They do well in lower humidity and thrive at temperatures between 18 and 28 degrees.
+They only need to be fertilized sparingly.
+They rarely drop their leaves.

 Monstera

-A true classic that graces any interior.
+A true classic that enhances any interior.
 Place it in a spot with plenty of indirect light.
-I keep the soil slightly moist and water it as soon as the top is dry.
-It thrives in average humidity and temperatures between 18 and 26 degrees Celsius.
-Monthly feeding helps it stay strong.
-Sometimes it loses some leaves during dry weather or drafts, but that's quickly resolved.
+Keep the soil slightly moist and water it as soon as the top layer is dry.
+It thrives in moderate humidity and temperatures ranging from 18 to 26 degrees.
+Monthly fertilization helps it stay strong.
+It may lose a few leaves during dry spells or when exposed to drafts, but this is easily remedied.

 Philodendron

-Philodendrons are versatile and easy-care houseplants.
-They love bright, indirect light and slightly moist soil.
-They can tolerate a bit of humidity and thrive at temperatures between 18 and 26 degrees Celsius.
-Monthly feeding is sufficient.
+Philodendrons are versatile and easy-to-care-for houseplants.
+They thrive in bright, indirect light and slightly moist soil.
+They can tolerate a wide range of humidity levels and do best at temperatures between 18 and 26 degrees.
+Monthly fertilization is sufficient.
 They sometimes drop leaves, but this is usually temporary.

 Peperomia

 These compact plants are ideal for smaller spaces.
-They prefer bright, indirect light and potting mix that's allowed to dry out thoroughly between waterings.
-They have low humidity requirements and thrive at temperatures between 18 and 26 degrees Celsius.
-I feed them every four to six weeks.
-They retain their leaves well and are very easy to care for.
+They thrive in bright, indirect light and prefer potting soil that is allowed to dry out completely between waterings.
+They have minimal humidity requirements and grow well at temperatures between 18 and 26 degrees.
+I fertilize them every four to six weeks.
+They retain their foliage well and are very low-maintenance.

 Piper

-Piper is a unique climber with decorative foliage.
-It loves plenty of indirect light and well-moist soil.
-It appreciates high humidity and temperatures between 18 and 26 degrees Celsius.
-A monthly feeding is sufficient.
-It sometimes loses leaves if it gets too dry.
+Piper is a unique climbing plant with decorative foliage.
+It thrives in bright, indirect light and well-moistened soil.
+It prefers high humidity and temperatures between 18 and 26 degrees.
+A monthly dose of fertilizer is sufficient.
+It may occasionally drop leaves if the soil becomes too dry.

 Rhaphidophora

-This adventurous grower loves plenty of indirect light.
+This hardy plant thrives in bright, indirect light.
 I keep the soil slightly moist.
-It thrives in medium humidity and a temperature of 18 to 26 degrees Celsius.
-Monthly feeding stimulates growth.
-If it's too dry, it will drop its leaves.
+It prefers moderate humidity and temperatures between 18 and 26 degrees.
+Monthly fertilization promotes growth.
+If the soil gets too dry, it will drop its leaves.

 Sanseverias are incredibly hardy.
-They thrive in both light and dark spots.
-I only water when the soil is completely dry—better too dry than too wet.
-Humidity plays little role, and they thrive in temperatures between 15 and 28 degrees Celsius.
-They require minimal feeding—every six to eight weeks is fine.
-Leaf loss is rare.
+They thrive in both bright and dim locations.
+I only water them when the soil is completely dry—better too dry than too wet.
+Humidity isn’t a major factor, and they thrive in temperatures between 15 and 28 degrees.
+They require very little fertilizer—every six to eight weeks is sufficient.
+Leaf drop is rare.

 Scindapsus

-Scindapsus is an easy grower.
-It thrives in low to high indirect light.
+Scindapsus is an easy plant to grow.
+It thrives in conditions ranging from low to high levels of indirect light.
 I keep the potting soil slightly moist.
-It prefers average humidity and thrives between 18 and 28 degrees Celsius.
-Monthly feeding helps with growth.
-It sometimes loses leaves when its surroundings change.
+It prefers moderate humidity and grows well at temperatures between 18 and 28 degrees.
+Monthly fertilization promotes growth.
+It sometimes drops leaves when moved to a new environment.

 Spathiphyllum

 This plant is known for its air-purifying properties.
-It prefers a location with low to medium light.
-The soil should always be slightly moist.
-It thrives in high humidity and temperatures between 18 and 26 degrees Celsius.
-Monthly feeding is ideal.
-It sometimes loses leaves in dry air.
+It thrives in a spot with low to moderate light.
+The soil should always remain slightly moist.
+It does best in high humidity and temperatures between 18 and 26 degrees.
+Monthly fertilization is ideal.
+It sometimes drops leaves in dry air.

 Zamioculcas